Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Introduction

 \begin{itemize} \item[$\bullet$] We construct a RSMA-based MISO BC communication model where the security threat comes from the internal legitimate users, i.e., each user not only decodes its intended message but also decodes messages intended for other users.
 We split each user's message into a common part to be decoded by all users and a private part intended for the corresponding user only.
-Each user sequentially decodes the intended common and private messages, and then tries to eavesdrop the messages of other users.
-We then design beamformers to maximize the WSR subject to the secrecy rate constraint of each user. \item[$\bullet$] When the perfect CSIT is available, the instantaneous WSR maximization problem is formulated subject to the secrecy rate constraint of each user.
-To handle the formulated non-convex problem, we proposed a successive convex approximation (SCA)-based approach to iteratively optimize the precoder. \item[$\bullet$] We further consider a more practical case when only the imperfect CSIT is available.
+Each user sequentially decodes the intended common and private messages, and then tries to tap the messages of other users.
+We then design secure beamformers to maximize the WSR subject to the secrecy rate constraint of each user. \item[$\bullet$] When the perfect CSIT is available, the instantaneous WSR maximization problem is formulated subject to the secrecy rate constraint of each user.
+To handle the introduced non-convex security constraints in the formulated problem, a successive convex approximation (SCA)-based approach is proposed to iteratively optimize the precoder. \item[$\bullet$] We further consider a practical case when only the imperfect CSIT is available.
 A weighted ergodic sum-rate (WESR) maximization problem is formulated.
 Due to the intractability of the original problem, a weighted average sum-rate (WASR) maximization problem is reformulated by adopting the sample average approximation (SAA) approach.
-We then propose a joint weighted minimum mean square error (WMMSE) and SCA-based alternating optimization (AO) algorithm to optimize the precoder. \item[$\bullet$] Finally, we show through numerical results that, when the number of transmit antennas is no less than the total number of receive antennas at all users, the proposed RSMA-based scheme is able to satisfy all users’ secrecy rate requirements without suffering from WSR performance loss for a certain range of secrecy thresholds.
-Besides, while guaranteeing the security requirements of all users, the proposed RSMA-based scheme always outperforms the existing secure MULP strategy in terms of WSR. \end{itemize}
+To handle the difference-of-convex structure in the reformulated non-convex problem and reduce computational complexity, a joint weighted minimum mean square error (WMMSE) and SCA-based alternating optimization (AO) algorithm is then proposed to optimize the secure precoders. \item[$\bullet$] Finally, we compare the proposed algorithm with the multi-user linear precoding (MULP), the zero-forcing (ZF)-based RS extending from the algorithm in \cite{bruno2020ZF}, and NOMA.
+In particular, NOMA cannot even ensure all users' secrecy constraints, since in NOMA, the entire message of one user is mapped into the common stream, which is entirely decoded by other users.
+Numerical results demonstrate that, compared with the baseline algorithm, the proposed RSMA-based secure beamforming design can achieve a higher WSR performance while satisfying all users’ secrecy rate demands and the performance gap enlarges as the transmit SNR increases.
+Besides, compared with underloaded cases, the WSR performance advantage of the proposed RS design over the baseline algorithm is bigger in overloaded cases. \end{itemize}